DestinE-Climate-DT/AQUA/docs/sphinx/source/fixer.rst

 Data Model and Coordinates/Dimensions Correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fixer can adopt a common **coordinate data model**, meaning that will try to standardize coordinate and dimensions whenever `fix=True` is set in the ``Reader`` class.
+As a parallel feature, AQUA can adopt a common **coordinate data model**, meaning that will try to standardize coordinate in the ``Reader`` class.

-The principle of the data mode is to identify coordinates based on their attributes (name, units, dimensions, etc.), and then converting them to a common name, units, and direction.
+The principle of the data model is to identify coordinates based on their attributes (name, units, dimensions, etc.), and then converting them to a common name, units, and direction.
 The default is the **aqua** data model, which is a simplified version of the CF data model and is stored in the ``aqua/core/config/data_model/aqua.yaml`` folder.
 If this data model is not appropriate for a specific source, it is possible to specify a different one in the catalog source, but it has to be defined accordingly in the config folder.